If you have been injured by someone else’s dog, contact an experienced Houston dog bite injury attorney to find out if

 These two breeds are responsible for all six chained dog deaths in Texas, and all these fatalities occurred to a child four years old or under.
 Of all 34 Texan fatalities, 68% of the victims were 11 years old or younger, and 52% of this group were 2 years old or younger.
 Family dogs caused 53% of all fatal attacks, and 88% of all fatal attacks happened on the dog owner’s property.
 The counties with the greatest number of fatal dog attacks in Texas are Harris County followed by Bexar County and Montgomery County.

 If you have been injured by a dangerous dog, do not hesitate to contact Attorney Brian White & Associates, PC for an initial consultation to discuss your options in pursuing a civil suit against the owner.
-Personal injury legal proceedings are subject to a limitations period, so it is important to contact an experienced attorney as soon as possible to ensure your case is handled expeditiously.
+Personal injury legal proceedings are subject to a limitations period, so it is important to contact our Houston law office as soon as possible to ensure your case is handled expeditiously.